The Ultimate Dog Shampoo Guide: Ingredients, Testing, Bath & Coat Care

 What Are the Main Ingredients to Avoid in Shampoo?

 Harsh chemicals like sodium lauryl sulfate, parabens, artificial fragrances, and propylene glycol can cause dryness, irritation, or allergic reactions in dogs.
 I had to ask Shenee if she’d ever had a problem with any particular ingredients in shampoos.
-She admitted that she once used a shampoo that left her dog’s skin dry and irritated because of certain harsh chemicals, which made me realise how important it is to read labels carefully.
+She told me that she had used a shampoo on her dog that had harsh chemicals that made the skin dry and itchy.
+This made me understand how important it is to read labels carefully.

 Artificial fragrances sound nice, but they can trigger allergies and itching, especially in dogs with sensitive skin.
 It’s better to choose shampoos scented naturally, using gentle essential oils.
 Propylene glycol is meant to moisturise, but it can backfire by irritating dogs prone to allergies.